pietmichal/react-use-style/README.md

 # Goal

-Providing the simplest and viable way of introducing CSS into React applications.
 No external dependencies.
 Just a hook.

 # Installation